-New Mexico primary, in-person voting will look different amid Coronavirus pandemic
+New Mexico primary, in-person voting will look different amid coronavirus pandemic

 ALBUQUERQUE, N.M.
-(KRQE) –May 5 will be the first day of early voting for New Mexico’s primary elections.
+(KRQE) – May 5 will be the first day of early voting for New Mexico’s primary elections.
 This year, things are going to look a lot different at the voting booth.
-Because of the coronavirus, Bernalillo County officials are encouraging people to vote absentee but if they do come to the polls, voters will go through a different experience.
+Due to the coronavirus, Bernalillo County officials are encouraging people to vote absentee but if they do come to the polls, voters will go through a different experience.

 “You’re going to see social distancing markers, you’re going to see some notices saying to please keep social distancing intact, you’re going to see our poll officials, our elected officials running the site to have personal protective equipment,” said Bernalillo County Deputy Clerk Jaime Diaz.